 Artist Biography

-Zerrin Agabigum Martin, (she/her/hers), is active as conductor, voice clinician, educator, and professional singer.
-She is a Doctor of Musical Arts candidate in Choral Conducting at the University of Florida, Graduate Assistant for the University of Florida Choral Program, and the graduate representative for the University of Florida College of the Arts Student Council of Representatives.
+Dr. Martin earned her DMA in Choral Conducting with a cognate area of research in Speech, Language, Pathology and Voice Sciences at the University of Florida.
+While at the University of Florida, she was a Graduate Assistant for the University of Florida Choral Program conducting the University Concert Choir and Chamber Singers Ensembles and the graduate representative for the University of Florida College of the Arts Student Council of Representatives.
 Previously, she held the positions of Director of Choirs at the P.K.
 Yonge Developmental Research School at the University of Florida, Director of Choirs at the Tower Hill School in Delaware, and the Director of the Trouvères and Troubador choirs with the Pennsylvania Girlchoir in Philadelphia.

-As a solo artist, her engagements include Dvořák Requiem, Charpentier Te Deum, Zelenka Missa Paschalis, Monteverdi Vespers of 1610, Schütz Symphoniae Sacrae III, Copland In the Beginning, Handel Messiah, Mendelssohn Elijah, Haydn Lord Nelson Mass, Mozart Coronation Mass, Buxtehude Membra Jesu Nostri, and Bach St. Matthew and St. John Passions.
+As a solo artist, her engagements include Dvořák Requiem, Charpentier Te Deum, Zelenka Missa Paschalis, Monteverdi Vespers of 1610, Schütz Symphoniae Sacrae III, Copland In the Beginning, Handel Messiah, Mendelssohn Elijah, Haydn Lord Nelson Mass, Mozart Coronation Mass, Buxtehude Membra Jesu Nostri, and Bach St. Matthew and St. John Passions

 In her spare time, she loves to spend time with her family, travel, read, knit, bake, run, hike, and is a fan of mystery and fantasy fiction.